rankutah/blog/sites/rank-utah/content/terms.md

 ## 4. Intellectual Property

-The Services, including content, design, and logos, are owned by Clear Presence or my licensors and are protected by applicable intellectual property laws.
-You may not use my trademarks or content without prior written permission, except as allowed by law.
+The Services, including content, design, and logos, are owned by Clear Presence or its licensors and are protected by applicable intellectual property laws.
+You may not use Clear Presence trademarks or content without prior written permission, except as allowed by law.

-You retain ownership of content you provide to me; you grant me a limited license to use such content solely to provide the Services to you.
+You retain ownership of content you provide; you grant a limited license to use such content solely to deliver the Services.